 Only the borders that Michigan shares with Indiana and Ohio are a little shy of campgrounds.
 The border the U.P. shares with Northern Wisconsin is equally dotted with campsites.

-Before you plan your next Michigan camping trip, you should become acquainted with ten of Michigan’s best sites.
+Before you plan your next Michigan camping trip, you should become acquainted with ten of Michigan’s best spots.

 Taquemonon Falls State Park